isbadawi/badavi/README.md

 those commands in a `~/.badavimrc` file to execute them on startup.

-* Delete (`d`), change (`c`) and yank (`y`) operators, which can be applied to any of the motions.
+* Delete (`d`), change (`c`) and yank (`y`) operators, which can be applied to any of the motions, or the visual mode selection.
 (Text objects aren't implemented yet).
 The affected region is saved into the unnamed register, used by `p` to paste text.
 Named registers from `a` to `z` are also implemented, and can be specified by prefixing the operator (or `p`) with `"a` through `"z`.

 * Search forwards with `/`, backwards with `?`.
 Standard POSIX regexes are used, so the syntax is not exactly the same as vim's.
 For instance, word